adinashby/starter-programming-patterns-lab-16/README.md

 1. Create a GUI application about a Hospital Management system and implement the MVC pattern.
 In addition, impelement two other design pattern of your choice.

+Implement Internationalization (I18n) in the solution as well.

 ### Setup Command

 `gradle clean`